The Pressure to Become Agile

 Large organizations are often considered sluggish.
 They usually have numerous workarounds and individual solutions for a single problem.
 In addition, there can be little or no cooperation between various departments, creating inefficiencies and lost knowledge.
 In turn that leads to incorrect priorities, mis-aligned goals and delayed projects.
 The problem is further exacerbated by more intense competition, more demanding customers (and employees), more complex projects, and increasing needs for digitalization.
 But what should they do?

 Invariably, the most popular answer is to become Agile.
-Agility promises higher flexibility, more dynamism, fast response times – to customer wishes, changes in the market, or regulatory requirements.
+Business agility promises higher flexibility, more dynamism, fast response times – to customer wishes, changes in the market, or regulatory requirements.
 But is it the ideal solution for everyone?

 The higher dimension: Corporate agility